martin-ger/esp_wifi_repeater/README.md

 Now each esp_wifi_repeater can learn which other esp_wifi_repeater is the closest to the the original WiFi network, can connect to that, and chose its own BSSID accordingly.
 Also the IP address of the internal network is adjusted to the mesh level: 10.24.m.0.
 This creates a tree (a very special mesh) with the original WiFi AP as root and repeating nodes on several mesh levels (actually, it works somewhat similar as the Spanning Tree Protocol (STP) on the link layer or routing on the network layer using a Distance Vector protocol).
 As soon as an uplink link loss is detected, configuration is restarted.
 This should avoid loops, as during (re-)configuration also no beacons with an BSSID are sent.

 For convenience, the esp_wifi_repeater after "automesh" configuration first tries to check, whether it can connect to an uplink AP.
 If this fails, even when an AP with the correct SSID has been found, it assumes, the user did a mistake with the password and resets to factory defaults.
 After it had connected successfully once, it will assume config is correct and keep on trying after connection loss or reset as long as it takes (to avoid a DOS attack with a misconfigured AP).

+Using the two parameters _am_scan_time_ and _am_sleep_time_ power management can be implemented in automesh mode, if you have connected GPIO16 to RST.
+After booting the esp_wifi_repeater scans for avilable uplink APs for _am_scan_time_ seconds.
+If none is found, it goes to deepsleep for _am_sleep_time_ seconds and tries again after reboot (default is 0 = disabled for both parameters).

 # Monitoring
 From the console a monitor service can be started ("monitor on [portno]").
 This service mirrors the traffic of the internal network in pcap format to a TCP stream.
 E.g. with a "netcat [external_ip_of_the_repeater] [portno] | sudo wireshark -k -S -i -" from an computer in the external network you can now observe the traffic in the internal network in real time.
 Use this e.g. to observe with which internet sites your internals clients are communicating.
 Be aware that this at least doubles the load on the esp and the WiFi network.
 Under heavy load this might result in some packets beeing cut short or even dropped in the monitor session.
 CAUTION: leaving this port open is a potential security issue.
 Anybody from the local networks can connect and observe your traffic.